Amerisleep AS3

 The biggest mistake is choosing an extra-firm mattress based on generic back pain advice.
 Spondylolisthesis is the rare condition where slightly softer often works better, paired with a knee bolster.
 The second mistake is stomach sleeping, which forces severe lumbar hyperextension and is contraindicated for any grade of slip.
 Sleeping on the back without a knee bolster allows the lumbar spine to settle into hyperextension all night, worsening slip-related strain.
 Wrong-age mattresses are particularly damaging because the central sag they develop allows the pelvis to dip while the chest and feet stay propped, creating a hammock that increases shear at the slip segment.
 Cheap toppers stacked on a worn mattress amplify the dip rather than fixing it.

-View the Saatva Classic with Lumbar Zone
+View the Amerisleep AS3 with Lumbar Zone

 The Saatva Classic Recommendation

 The Saatva Classic Luxury Firm is the right pick for spondylolisthesis sufferers because the medium firmness avoids hyperextension while the Lumbar Zone Quilting provides the structural support that prevents central sag.
 The dual coil system distributes weight evenly so the pelvis does not dip relative to the chest and feet, which would otherwise increase shear at the slip segment.
 The reinforced perimeter coils make morning rise transitions smoother, reducing the daily pain spike many spondylolisthesis sufferers experience getting out of bed.
-Saatva is endorsed by the Congress of Chiropractic State Associations, includes 365-night home trial, free white-glove delivery, and Lifetime warranty.
+Saatva is endorsed by the Congress of Chiropractic State Associations, includes 100-night home trial, free white-glove delivery, and 20-year non-prorated warranty.
 Queen $1995.
 The strongest configuration pairs the Saatva Classic with the Saatva Lineal adjustable base in zero-gravity position, where knee elevation maintains the slight flexion that reduces overnight slip strain.

-View Saatva Classic with Lumbar Zone
+View Amerisleep AS3 with Lumbar Zone

 Companion Practices